-Undergoing a dental implant requires a lot of decisions.
+Undergoing a dental implant procedure requires a lot of decisions.
 An important factor you have to consider would be to read some dental implant reviews or testimonials from patients who have undergone the procedure.
 Dentists from Randwick Smiles fully agree that this strategy is highly recommended.
 But how can you tell if a review is authentic or fake?

 Here are some tips to spot fake dental implant reviews online: